 - Complications after weight loss surgery.

 What are the advantages of Revision or Failed Weight Loss Surgery?

 Dr. Dhan specialises in revision weight loss surgeries, but there are increased risks associated with secondary surgery.
 So patients will need to carefully consider whether it is the right option for them.

 - Extended surgery.

 - The need for open surgery, instead of the less invasive laparoscopic approach.

 - increased risk of infection and leaking.

-What is involved in Revision or Failed Weight Loss Surgery?
+What does Revision or Failed Weight Loss Surgery involve?